Please refer to the EUTR for wood and wood products harvested before June 29, 2023. After June 29, 2023, please refer to the EUDR information below.

 - Standard risk: Countries, or parts thereof, that do not fall into the high-risk or low-risk categories.

-Regardless of country risk ratings, all products to be placed and/or made available on the EU market or exported, must be accompanied with a due diligence statement including geolocation information.
-The percentage of checks undertaken by EU Member State competent authorities will depend on the country risk rating.
+Regardless of country risk ratings, all products to be placed and/or made available on the EU market or exported must be accompanied by a due diligence statement including geolocation information or a simplified declaration.
+The percentage of checks undertaken by EU Member State competent authorities will depend on the country’s risk rating.
+According to the 2025 amendment, the percentage of checks are as follows:

 Substantiated Concerns